 Table of Contents

 Content marketing is a comprehensive strategy that helps marketers reach the correct type of customer.
-It involves choosing the target audience, the type of content to be developed like articles, blogs, videos, posts, infographics, etc., how to create the content (in-house or outsource), and which online platforms to distribute it.
+It involves choosing the target audience, the type of content to be developed like articles, blogs, videos, posts, infographics, etc., creating the content (in-house or outsourced), and distributing it on chosen online platforms.

 Another critical decision that content marketers and content creators need to make is whether they want to create content that:

 - Caters to the immediate needs of the customer, the latest trends and gets you immediate but short-term eyeballs (like the ice-bucket challenge, or ‘How it started and How it is going’ memes trend) or,